chrismurrph/default-db-format/README.md

 #### Fulcro

-Fulcro causes some denormalization to your app's state, which is internalized by *Default DB Format*.
+Fulcro causes some de-normalization to your app's state, which is internalized by *Default DB Format*.
 If it were not, this is what the edn configuration delta would need to be:

 ````clojure
 {:bad-field-join :fulcro.ui.forms/form